next-dev-team/seo-social-preview/README.md

 A link shortening service that generates rich social media previews (Open Graph/Twitter Card) for any URL.
 It detects social media bots and serves them a dynamic HTML page with optimized meta tags, while redirecting regular users to the destination URL.

+## Why This Project Was Created

+Social media previews are crucial, but client-side apps (like CRA) often fail to provide them because bots don't execute JavaScript.
+This project acts as an intermediary, generating short links, scraping metadata, serving dynamic HTML previews to bots, and redirecting real users.
+This ensures rich social media previews for any URL without complex SSR.

+## Solution for Client-Side Rendered Apps (e.g., CRA) and Mobile Apps

+This service helps client-side rendered (CSR) apps like CRA and mobile apps overcome challenges with social media previews.
+For CSR apps, it generates rich previews by detecting bots and serving dynamic HTML with meta tags, then redirects users to the original app.
+For mobile apps, it allows generating short links with custom metadata for deep links, ensuring consistent rich previews on social media.
+This boosts visibility and engagement for both.

 ## Features

 - **Short Link Generation**: Create short, memorable links.